Shepard/bardbot/README.md

 ### Setting up a config file

 - Copy the `config.example.json` file and rename the copy to `config.json`.
+- In that file, replace the text `Client id of your app` with the client id of your application.
+This is the "Application Id" on the "General Information" page of the application you created.
-- In that file, replace the text `Secret authentication token of your bot` with the token of your bot.
+- Replace the text `Secret authentication token of your bot` with the token of your bot.
 You can find this token on the "Bot" page of the application you created.
 Don't give this token to anyone!